 You will enroll in 3-4 courses at UCT.
-This will include 1-2 UCT core courses aligned with your program theme, 1-3 UCT elective courses, and an optional Regional course to learn more about the culture, history, or politics in South Africa.
-The courses detailed are a small sample of the hundreds of courses available.
-The academic structure below list of some of the subject areas in which you can take courses.
+The academic structure below lists a small sample of the subject areas in which you can take courses.
 You will have access to introductory, intermediate and advanced courses in all subject areas.

 Prior to departure, you will complete a UCT application form on which you will indicate your preferred courses.
 More information is available in each of the Faculty Handbooks on the UCT website.
 See below for how to access the handbooks for a full list of courses and their descriptions.
 You will be enrolled into courses based on availability and further changes can be made during the add/drop period at the beginning of the semester.

 The University of Cape Town awards credits based on the National Qualifications Framework (NQF) to determine course and contact hour recommendations per course.
 1 NQF credit represents roughly 10 notional hours of work which includes study time, assignments and examinations.
 1 NQF credit is equivalent to .222 U.S. semester credits.
 NQF credits may vary by course, and are indicated in the UCT handbooks You will enroll in between 72 and 90 NQF credits (16-20 US credits) for the semester.

 Due to differences in the South African higher education system, there is no standard for the number of days a week a course may meet.
 Class meeting times vary across departments and subject areas.